Places to see

-The Palace Complex.
+The Palace Complex:

-This palace built by the Mallas during the different periods of their rule.
+This palace was built by the Mallas during the different periods of their rule.
 The palaces consist of three main chowks of the courtyard.
 The Mul Chowk or the central courtyard was constructed in 1666 AD for Srinivasa Malla and is the oldest.
 This two-story palace was the residence of the Patan royal family.
 Two stone lions stand guard at the entrance.
 The Bidya Mandir, a small gilded shrine is located within the complex.

-Rato Machhindra Nath Temple.
+Rato Machhindra Nath Temple: